 Remember, applying and receiving approval for your client’s trademark eliminates a great deal of costly and time-consuming legal challenges that may present themselves in the future.

 If you would like to learn more about the timing of filing trademark applications, consider joining our Trademarkabilities® Masterclass.
 You learn more about our courses here to enroll or reach out to us for more information.
-Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Success at the USPTO.”
+Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Attorney Success.”